tinacms/tina.io/content/docs/cli-overview.md

 > To run this command, you must have a valid `.tina/schema.ts` file.

-`server:start` will compile the schema into static files, generates typescript types for you to use in your project and starts a graphQL server on http://localhost:4001
+`server:start` will compile the schema into static files, generate typescript types for use in your project and start a graphQL server on http://localhost:4001

 This command takes the following arguments: